JAlcocerT/JAlcocerT/content/blog/selfhost-0625.md

 Filebrowser dev has been abandoned and for me it was still a thing to combine it with PiGallery2.

 But now we have filebrowser quantum!

+Also, ive been tinkering a lot with authentication via Logto

 ---